varabyte/kobweb/README.md

 }
 ```

-In other words, apply the modifiers in order of base style, then variant, then finally user overrides.
+In other words, if you ever want to write your own control that supports variants, you should apply the modifiers in
+order of: base style, then variant, then finally user overrides.

 A caller might call your widget one of several ways: